 Places to visit in Assam – Assam is one of the “Seven Sisters” states.
 We all recognize it as a land of aromatic tea which one of the most key factors which defines this paradise.
 Among the northeastern states, Assam stands out in terms of tourism.
 The state is well known for its national parks, lush green tea gardens, serene landscape, mouthwatering cuisine and artistic culture.
-Most importantly how can we forget Brahmaputra river, an integral part of the land.
+The Brahmaputra river is an integral part of the land that cannot be missed.

 But it has an adventurous side as well.
 Assam offers numerous adventure sports like River Rafting, Parasailing, Trekking, Hang Gliding and Mountain Climbing.
 So if you are looking for an adrenaline rush then just go for it.
-Whoever is enamored of animals then you just can’t stay away for it.
-Since it’s home to ample of national parks where you will find a whopping number of different species.
+Whoever is enamored of animals then you just can’t stay away for this side of the state.
+Since it’s home to ample number of national parks, you are sure to find a whopping number of different species.

 Assam has lots to offer for almost everyone.
 Assam is not isolated but still it’s waiting to get explored.
 Never know you might get mesmerized by it.
 Here you can see 5 Best Places to visit in Assam